javaplus/PicoProjects/labs/6_blink_yo_self.md

 Enter the code above into the Thonny editor and then click the Play button.
 If everything works, you should see the onboard LED flash green about once a second.

+**NOTE** You can save this code to your Pico, by clicking the SAVE button in Thonny and then choosing to save it on the Pico.
+Give it a file name and a ".py" extension.
+If Thonny complains about the Pico or device being busy, click the red stop button to exit running the current program and then click save.
+The STOP button resets the connection with the Pico.

 If it works, eat a snack or better yet, give your instructor one!

 If the instructor didn't explain each line of the code or it doesn't make sense, throw something at him/her and make them explain it!